SwedbankPay/developer.swedbankpay.com/_includes/intent.md

 The intent of the payment identifies how and when the charge will be effectuated.
-This determine the type of transaction used during the payment process.
+This determines the type of transaction used during the payment process.

 * **`Authorization` (two-phase)**: If you want the credit card to reserve the